Introduction: Skittle Pixel8r

 Step 11: Sort Skittles by Color

-- The output of the python script lists how many Skittles of each color is needed to construct your image.
+- The output of the python script lists how many Skittles of each color are needed to construct your image.
 The rainbow spiral image I am using as an example for this Instructable requires the following of each Skittle color: 321 red, 334 orange, 440 yellow, 443 green, 397 blue, 457 indigo, 368 violet

 - When you are buying the Skittles, estimate about 25 Skittles per ounce and equal number of each color per ounce.
 Traditional Skittles are red, orange, yellow, green, and violet.
 Additional colors like blue, indigo, and white are available as part of other Skittle flavor packs.